ftrackhq/ftrack-connect-unity-engine/README.md

 The ftrack package is accessible from a Git URL:

+1. Make sure you have Git installed.
+You can download it from [here](https://git-scm.com/download/win)
 1. In the Package Manager window, locate the `+` sign, click on it, then select `Add package from git URL...`
 1. Enter the following URL: `https://bitbucket.org/ftrack/ftrack-connect-unity-plugin.git`